+This total extended spacetime-internal ${(\DSpin \times_{\Z_2^F}\Spin(10))}$ group is compatible with both fermionic spectrum restrictions for $\psi$ and $\xi$.
+By modifying the ${{ \mathbb{Z}_{2}^{F'}}}$ into $\U(1)'$ in the web of \eq{eq:extension-web}, we thus obtain the $G^{\text{modified}}_\text{$so(10)$-GUT}\equiv (\DSpin \times_{\Z_2^F}\Spin(10)) \times_{\Z_2^{F'}}\U(1)'$ in \eq{eq:Gmodifiedso10}.\\ Related to the DSpin structure, by including an extra discrete symmetry such as a time-reversal symmetry, the literatures also discover the structures known as DPin \cite{Kaidi2019tyfJulioTachikawa1911.11780} and EPin \cite{Wan2019sooWWZHAHSII1912.13504} structures, see also an interpretation via the regularized quantum many-body model \cite{PrakashJW2011.13921}.
+See more elaborations in Appendix \ref{sec:DSpin}.} } and the Appendix \ref{sec:DSpin}.}

-with fermions in the ${\bf 10}_1$ representation of $\U(1)\times\SO(10)$.
-The $\U(1)$ group is free of anomaly, which is consistent with the fact that this emergent $\U(1)$ structure can be gauged.
-Gauging removes the spin structure of the fermion theory, allowing the gauge theory to be placed on non-spin manifolds.
-So the resulting theory is a bosonic theory with $\SO(10)$ symmetry.
-It is expected that the $\SO(10)$ group should carry the $w_2w_3(V_{\SO(10)})$ anomaly, and the anomaly could only originate from the fermionic partons in the QED theory without $\theta$-term.
+The $\U(1)'$ group is free of anomaly, which is consistent with the fact that this emergent $\U(1)'$ structure can be gauged.
+Gauging $\U(1)'$ out of $\Spin^{c'} \times\SO(10)$ removes the spin structure of the fermion theory, allowing the gauge theory to be placed on non-spin manifolds.
+So the resulting theory is a bosonic theory with {an $\SO \times \SO(10)$ symmetry.
+It is expected that the spacetime $\SO$ group should carry the $w_2w_3$ anomaly}, and {the anomaly could only originate from the fermionic partons in the QED$'_4$ theory.}